Vladimir-Suzdal: Under Mongol suzerainty

 Assumption Cathedral in Vladimir was built in 1158-1160 and functioned as the mother church of Kievan Rus' in the 13th century.

 While heavy tribute payments and the initial Mongol invasions did manage to cause much destruction to Vladimir-Suzdal, rule under the Mongols also brought wealth to the region, as Vladimir was able to access the Mongol's lucrative patronage of oriental trade.

 None of the cities of the principality managed to regain the power of Kievan Rus' after the Mongol invasion.
 Vladimir became a vassal of the Mongol Empire, later succeeded by the Golden Horde, with the Grand Prince appointed by the Great Khan.
 Even the popular Alexander Nevsky of Pereslavl had to go to the Khan's capital in Karakorum to be installed as the Grand Prince in Vladimir.
 As many factions strove for power, the principality rapidly disintegrated into eleven tiny states: Moscow, Tver, Pereslavl, Rostov, Yaroslavl, Uglich, Belozersk, Kostroma, Nizhny Novgorod, Starodub-upon-Klyazma, and Yuriev-Polsky.
 All of them nominally acknowledged the suzerainty of the Grand Prince of Vladimir, but his effective authority became progressively weaker.

-By the end of the century, only three cities — Moscow, Tver, and Nizhny Novgorod — still contended for the title of Grand Prince of Vladimir.
+By the end of the century, only three cities—Moscow, Tver, and Nizhny Novgorod—still contended for the title of Grand Prince of Vladimir.
 Once installed, however, they chose to remain in their own cities rather than move to Vladimir.
 The Principality of Moscow gradually came to eclipse its rivals.
-The decision of metropolitan Peter of Kiev and all Rus' to move his chair from Vladimir to Moscow in 1325 was another sign of Moscow's rising prominence.
-When the Tver Uprising of 1327 broke out, the Muscovites and Nizhegorodians helped the Mongols crush it.
+The decision of Metropolitan Peter of Kiev and all Rus' to move his chair from Vladimir to Moscow in 1325 was another sign of Moscow's rising prominence.
+When the Tver Uprising of 1327 broke out, forces of Moscow and Nizhny Novgorod helped the Mongols crush it.
 By the end of the 1330s, Moscow had eclipsed Tver, which then descended inter-princely wars between the various appanages of Tver, particularly between Kashin and Mikulin.
 During the Great Troubles, Tver and Nizhny Novgorod-Suzdal both attempted to regain the title of grand prince of Vladimir, with Tver succeeding a few times, but since 1394, Moscow effectively inherited the title and controlled Vladimir thereafter, signifying the end of a separate Vladimirian principality.

+Since that time, traditions of the old Principality of Rostov and the Grand Principality of Vladimir were both symbolically represented in various expanded titles of Grand Princes of Moscow, and later Russian Tsars and Emperors: up to 1917, they were all styled as rulers of various historical polities, including Vladimir and Rostov.
+Thus in Latin versions of those titles, the old Vladimirian and Rostovian polities were referred as Vladimiria and Rostovia.